mobiusy/nest-mongo-migrate/README.md

 </p>

 <p align="center">
-  A <a href="https://github.com/nestjs/nest">Nest</a> module for manage mongodb migration scripts.
+  A <a href="https://github.com/nestjs/nest">Nest</a> module for manage and run mongodb migration scripts.
 </p>